-1 This requirement can also be met by the student taking ACCT 2123 Financial Accounting AND ACCT 2133 Managerial Accounting.
+1 This requirement can also be met by ACCT 2123 Financial Accounting AND ACCT 2133 Managerial Accounting.

-2 This requirement can also be met by the student taking ECON2113 Principles of Macroeconomics AND ECON 2123 Principles of Microeconomics.
+2 This requirement can also be met by ECON2113 Principles of Macroeconomics AND ECON 2123 Principles of Microeconomics.

-3 This requirement may also be met by the student taking FIN 3163 Business Finance.
+3 This requirement may also be met by FIN 3163 Business Finance.